subsquid/docs/docs/archives/substrate/archives-explorer-api.md

 }
 ```

 ## Call

 Calls are more granular than extrinsics.
-Calls are used to unwrap `util.batch`, `sudo` and `proxy` extrinsics.
+They are used to unwrap `util.batch`, `sudo` and `proxy` extrinsics.

 ```graphql
 type Call @entity {